-Our results have been, and may continue to be, affected by the prices of the materials used in the manufacture of tile, setting and maintenance materials, and related accessories that we sell; for instance, during 2022, cost increases relating to sourcing our products were greater than the price increases we implemented, resulting in a decrease in gross margin from 2021.
-These prices may fluctuate based on a number of factors beyond our control, including: oil prices, changes in supply and demand, general economic conditions, supply chain disruptions, labor costs, including those resulting from labor shortages, competition, import duties, tariffs, currency exchange rates, inflation, geopolitical conditions such as the Russia-Ukraine conflict and the resulting sanctions imposed by the U.S. and other countries, and government regulation.
-For instance, many of our vendors implemented price increases in response to inflationary cost pressures, which, combined with escalated international shipping rates, resulted in an increase in the cost of our inventory and corresponding pressure on our gross margin rates.
+Our results may be affected by the prices of the materials used in the manufacture of tile, setting and maintenance materials, and related accessories that we sell.
+These prices may fluctuate based on a number of factors beyond our control, including: oil prices, changes in supply and demand, general economic conditions, supply chain disruptions, labor costs, including those resulting from labor shortages, competition, import duties, tariffs, currency exchange rates, inflation, geopolitical conditions such as the Russia-Ukraine crisis and the resulting sanctions imposed by the U.S. and other countries, and government regulation.
+For instance, many of our vendors have begun to communicate price increases in response to inflationary cost pressure, which, combined with escalated international shipping rates, is resulting in an increase in the cost of our inventory and corresponding pressure on our gross margin rates.
 While we seek to manage price and availability risks related to supplies through procurement strategies, these efforts may not be successful, and we may experience adverse impacts due to rising prices of such products.
-In addition, energy costs have fluctuated dramatically in the past and may continue to do so in the future.
+In addition, energy costs have fluctuated dramatically in the past and may fluctuate in the future.
 These fluctuations may result in an increase in our transportation costs for distribution from the manufacturer to our distribution centers and from our regional distribution centers to our stores, utility costs for our distribution and manufacturing centers and stores, and overall costs to purchase products from our suppliers.